Positive Handling and Physical Intervention Policy

 • Injury, or risk of injury, to a member of staff

-• Serious damage to property that would result in harm to a person.
+• Serious damage to property that would result in harm to a

 2. Any intervention should be a last resort and be proportionate, reasonable and appropriate, and be done with the aim to reduce not provoke.

-3. All staff owe a duty of care to pupils.
-To take no action, where the outcome is that a pupil injures him/herself, or another, including staff, could be seen as negligence.
+3. All staff owe a duty of care to To take no action, where the outcome is that a pupil injures him/herself, or another, including staff, could be seen as negligence.

-4. Staff are strongly advised not to physically stop pupils from leaving their room if the member of staff considered that there would be a risk of physical harm to themselves.
+4. Staff are strongly advised not to physically stop pupils from leaving their room if the member of staff considered that there would be a risk of physical harm to

-6. Awareness of Space – try to be aware of the space around you and avoid stepping into another individual’s personal/intimate space.
-Try to take a step back outside the circle of danger.
+6. Awareness of Space – try to be aware of the space around you and avoid stepping into another individual’s personal/intimate Try to take a step back outside the circle of danger.

 7. Pacing and Chasing – angry people often pace around in tense situations and staff should try to avoid the temptation to follow as they attempt to help them calm down.
-This can be counter-productive as it may trigger an animal chase response and drive the other person away.
-Where possible it is preferable for the staff member to stand still, speaking calmly, clearly and confidently – or even sit down.
+This can be counterproductive as it may trigger an animal chase response and drive the other person Where possible it is preferable for the staff member to stand still, speaking calmly, clearly and confidently – or even sit down.

 8. Intonation - when people are anxious or angry they tend to talk faster, higher and more loudly.
 In a potential crisis situation staff need to deliberately speak slower, lower and more quietly